ZcashFoundation/zebra/book/src/dev/rfcs/xxxx-block-subsidy.md

 The validation errors at `SubsidyError` must be tested at least once.

 - Create tests to trigger each error from `SubsidyError`.

+- Create a property test for each consensus rule, which makes sure that the rule is satisfied by arbitrary (randomised) blocks and transactions
+  - Create or update `Arbitrary` trait implementations for blocks and transactions, as needed